Luisbp27/collaborativeTaskManager/README.md

 ## Service Oriented Software Engineering - Università di Bologna

+### Tutors: Prof. Ivan Lanese, Prof. Davide Rossi

-### Author: Lluis Barca Pons
+#### Author: Lluis Barca Pons

+#### Course year: 2023/2024

 This is a project developed for the course of Service-Oriented Software Systems at the University of Bologna.
+Everything included in this repository is for **academic purposes only**.

-## Introduction
+## Abstract

 - **Project Overview**: The Collaborative Task Management System is a distributed application designed to facilitate efficient task creation, assignment, and tracking among users.
 The system will be implemented using the Jolie programming language, leveraging its microservices architecture to ensure scalability and modularity.